D7460N/D7460N.dev/ADD.md

 <h3 id="custom-html-elements">: : CUSTOM HTML ELEMENTS : :</h3>

-The latest and final version of HTML or the WHATWG Living HTML Standard (there are no more numbered versions after May 28, 2019) allows HTML to be extended with custom HTML tags.
-Custom HTML tags can comprise of at least two alph numeric phrases separated by hyphens.
-D7460N leverages custom HTML elements for non-structural HTML to enhance HTML semantic meaning, minimize digital footprint (digital bloat), and provide developement hooks in-leu-of CSS classes (see [Classless CSS](#classless-css).
+Custom HTML elements are alphanumeric phrases separated by hyphens that are used to extend HTML with semantic meaning, reduce digital bloat, and provide development hooks in-leu-of CSS classes (see [Classless CSS](#classless-css).

 HTML : :
 ```html